xgbuils/iterum/doc/API_transform_methods.md

 ## .filter (cb, [context = this])

-Given Iterum instance that wraps a generator, `filter` method builds another generator that returns just the values such that `cb` predicate returns true.
+Given a generator wrapped in Iterum instance, `filter` method returns another Iterum instance that wraps a generator that returns just the values such that `cb` predicate returns true.
 Additional `context` parameter can be passed and it will be used as a context of `cb`.

 ### usage:
 ``` javascript